sebtsh/efficient-distributionally-robust-BO/README.md

 ```

 ## Plotting results
 The plotting scripts are found in the `metrics` directory, and may be run with the following commands in the main directory.
 Each script requires that the corresponding experiments (with `seed` = 0, 1, ..., `num_seeds` for the robust regret experiments) have completed.
 The plots will then be found in the `runs` directory.
+Change the desired distribution distances and acquisitions within the files using the `divergences` and `acquisitions` variables.

 Random functions from GP prior:
 ```shell